<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1428396443888464&amp;ev=PageView&amp;noscript=1">

 Free Motorcycle Trip Kit

-These bags aren’t perfect of course, and our main complaint is that there’s no easy way to secure the tops to protect your gear, but that’s a pretty standard complaint with any soft bag setup.
+These bags aren’t perfect of course, and our main complaint is that there’s no easy way to secure/lock the roll top closures, which means that while the bags themselves are hard to steal, the goodies inside aren't.

 We can’t say we love the multitude of webbing straps used to secure and compress these bags either, but once you’ve got them all cinched down, they’re as secure as any hard pannier on the market.